The Gambling Law Review: France

 Also, operators offering online gambling must submit a document presenting their promotional strategy to the ANJ for approval before 30 October each year.28

 i'Loot boxes' in video games

 Following a trend largely followed in the video game industry, an AAA video game released worldwide offered players the possibility to buy loot boxes, consumable virtual items that can be redeemed to receive a randomised selection of further virtual items, to unlock contents within the game.
 It has been estimated that around €2,000 or 4,500 hours of play would be necessary to gain access to the entirety of the game.

-- such micro-transactions are almost necessary to progress in the game, whereas such necessity is not clearly indicated to consumers prior to their purchase;
+- micro-transactions are almost necessary to progress in the game, whereas this necessity is not clearly indicated to consumers prior to their purchase;

 - the contents of loot boxes are purely random, which makes them comparable to paying lotteries; and